 Languages for all

-As a University of Essex student, you can learn a language alongside your degree at
+As a University of Essex student, you can learn a language alongside your

 degree at no additional cost with the

 (LfA) programme.
 Developing core language skills will improve your chances of

 graduate employment, expand options for studying, working and travelling

 internationally, as well as increasing your global and cultural awareness.

-Study abroad offers you great opportunities to spend a
+Study abroad offers you great opportunities to

 Jobs in the Students' Union

-The University of Essex Students' Union offers a range of job opportunities across
+The University of Essex Students' Union offers a range of job opportunities

-our campuses.
+across our campuses.
 Information on available positions can be found on the

 Students' Union job opportunities page.

 and careers-related activities and acts as a point of contact for students:

-Lynne Jordan is the lead Careers Advisor for the Faculty.
-She represents the Employability and Careers Centre
+Lynne Jordan and Ann Ord are the lead Careers Advisers for the Faculty.
+They represent the

-Academic Employability Development Directors in departments she delivers workshops on job-hunting skills in the departments
+departments they deliver workshops on job-hunting skills in the departments and

-and supports careers events and employability related work in the curriculum.
+support careers events and employability related work in the curriculum.

-Faculty Placements team
+Faculty placements team